-- 4. The player should not be allowed to return to play for at least 6 days after the injury, and in strict accordance with the return to play guidelines (above).
-This will include a return to baseline of the SCAT 3 or web based psychometric criteria.
-A baseline profile will be available from the preseason data. - 5.
-If Progression back to full fitness is delayed in any way, urgent specialist advice should be sought for further assessment. - Any player who has suffered two or more concussive episodes during a season should be discussed with a suitably qualified neurological specialist prior to return to play.
+- 7. The player should not be allowed to return to play for at least 6 days after the injury (it often takes longer than this) and in strict accordance with the return to play guidelines (above).
+This will include a return to baseline of the SCAT 3, or web-based, neuro-psychological criteria.
+A baseline profile will be available from the pre-season assessment. - The player should be examined, and receive the 'all clear' from the club medical officer before returning to play.

+- 9. If progression back to full fitness is delayed in any way, urgent specialist advice should be sought for further assessment. - Any player who has suffered two or more concussive episodes during a season should be discussed with a suitably qualified neurological specialist prior to return to play.